smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 <img src="../fig/rmd-02-unnamed-chunk-22-1.png" title="plot of chunk unnamed-chunk-22" alt="plot of chunk unnamed-chunk-22" style="display: block; margin: auto;" />

 This time there's no need to flip the axes since the strain names are legible on the x-axis.
-Plot the data points by sex.The boxplots have already been drawn and saved in the variable subset_boxplot.
+Plot the data points by sex.The boxplots have already been drawn and saved in the variable `subset_boxplot`.
 Layer the data points on top of the boxplots.

 ~~~
 subset_boxplot <- subset_boxplot +